-— Stephen B. Freligh, Executive Director, Nature's Best Photography
+—My very best, Stephen Freligh, Executive Director, Nature's Best Photography